 Culture Clash: Japan's Manga vs American Comic Books

-Comic Books and Manga
+Comic Books & Manga

 To make this a little easier, we will be focusing on the "Super-Hero" Genre of comics and "Action/Adventure" of Manga.
 It's not that I don't want to talk about slice of life works or a lot of the other genres, rather, it is easier to focus on what most people already know to make the examples work a bit more clearly.
 Plus, comics & manga both cover such a wide range of topics and stories so let's keep it simple.

-Format and Distribution
+Format & Distribution

 One of the biggest differences right away you will notice between a manga and a comic book are the many differences in style and distribution.
 For starters, most manga are sold either as a tankobun (book) or in a weekly magazine.
 Either way, they are usually printed in black and white and are fairly clunky, almost like a digest.
 American comics are distributed and styled in a different way.
 American comic books are usually sold as magazines (est 32 pages) with colored print.
-There are also collected editions (kind of like a manga series) which have a subset number of issues from the series, or a special story arc.
+There are also collected editions (Omnibus; kind of like a manga series) which have a subset number of issues from the series, or a special story arc.
 In short, American comics are usually colored and come in a variety of different options between individual issues, collections, graphic novels, etc.

 One thing I noticed right away between Japan's Manga heroes (or any story that has competition) and American Comic Book heroes (like those of Marvel or DC), is that Japan's characters constantly get stronger, while the American counterparts tend to retain their same level of strength, seldom becoming stronger.
 If a hero in a comic book does get stronger, usually the changes don't last very long.
-For example, lets look at the famous "Superman v Goku debate.
+For example, lets look at the famous "Superman v Goku" debate.
 First of all, if you don't know who they are, I don't know why you're still reading this.
 Second, there are many iterations of Superman, but only one of Goku.
 Yes Dragonball has had spin-offs (some we try to forget, looking at you GT), but there are no alternate Goku's or parallels.
 Now, if we pit both heroes against each other when they debuted, I doubt Goku could ever win.
 Now flash forward to where we are today.
 Goku in Super Saiyan Blue will take out Superman because of how much stronger Goku has become over the years.
 Don't believe me?
 Find a comic of Superman fighting a god, only to result in being 2 punches away from wiping out the entire reality.
 Okay sure Thanos has done stuff like that but it quickly gets dismissed and is no longer a strength he has.
 It's also fair to note while some American Heroes do get massive power upgrades (Spider Man has had a few, Thor recently became a Herald of Galactus, and Capt get's to lift things besides his hammer time to time), they won't always last or stay in the main-stream universe.
 Goku is still that strong and carries it with him for the rest of the series.

 The final comparison of these two styles comes down to their stories.
 There are many things I want to cover, but the main two are the stories length and the stories shared universe.
 When it comes to story length, Japanese Manga take the cake.
 Story arcs can sometimes continue for long periods of time, either with a threat that takes chapter upon chapter to beat just one of the many enemies, a person who needs being rescued, whatever it is, Japanese Manga tend to have longer stories compared to their American counterparts.
 Yes, there have been plenty of drawn out arcs in Comics, but with the resetting of universes, new heroes taking over, time-travelling, and interference from cosmic powers like the Infinity Stones, American Comics seem to cover more arcs than in Japan.

 While some may argue American Comics have long story lines like one of my personal favorites, "Civil War", American Comic Books do something a little different when it comes to long story arcs.
 American Comic Books like Marvel or DC have a shared universe between all their heroes.
-This means what Batman's doing in Gotham could have consequences for Superman, Wonder Woman, and even the Martian Man-Hunter.
+This means what Batman is doing in Gotham could have consequences for Superman, Wonder Woman, and even the Martian Man-Hunter.
 While Japanese manga are printed in a weekly magazine, there's almost no overlap or cross-overs.
-Maybe an occasional issue that ends up being hyped up to the max, but crossing of characters during a story is something you usually get in a manga, but aren't out of the ordinary in a comic book.
-Heck, even when it's different publishers (think Marvel and DC again), there are still cross overs.
+Maybe an occasional issue that ends up being hyped up to the max, but crossing of characters during a story is something you don't usually get in a manga, but aren't out of the ordinary in a comic book.
+Heck, even when it's different publishers (think "Marvel & DC" or even "DC & Power Rangers"), there are still cross overs.